ChanthMiao/ghc-wiki-mirror/javascript-backend.md

 Currently Cabal doesn't support cross-compilation.
 We need it to support two toolchains: one for the host (plugins, Setup.hs), one for the target.
 It also needs to use the correct platform to resolve conditionals in `.cabal` files.

 Need input from Luite about c-sources support with emscripten.
 We should also ensure that whatever solution we implement can also handle WebAssembly C compiler.

+### Template Haskell support

+The current Template Haskell support in the standalone GHCJS has two issues

+    * It uses a non-standard Template Haskell runnner, GHC gained its own `iserv` external interpreter in the meantime
+    * The GHCJS TH runner links JavaScript in the compiler, then sends it to the Template Haskell runner (`thrunner.js`) as a message.
+This occasionally runs into size limitations in node.js

+A good solution fixes both problems.
+It has to integrate with iserv, but we still have some room for decisions:

+    * We could have a full bytecode interpreter running in JavaScript, running most of the code in bytecode.
+    * We could reuse most of the `iserv` infrastructure, but run compiled JS code (like `-fobject-code`).
+We'd have to fix the linker to get around the size issue.